Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     reason: Shared swagger with other teams.
 We cannot make changes to the API as we don't own it.
   - suppress: EvenSegmentedPathForPutOperation
     from: resources.json
     reason: Linter rule limitation.
 The API has never been changed since inception.
 Would be a breaking change.
+  - suppress: EvenSegmentedPathForPutOperation
+    from: policyAssignments.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
   - suppress: DeleteResponseCodes
     from: resources.json